ImagingDataCommons/highdicom/docs/seg.rst

 - `3D Slicer <https://www.slicer.org/>`_, an open-source desktop application
   for 3D medical image computing.
 It supports both display and creation of DICOM SEG files via the "Quantitative Reporting" plugin.

+Note that these viewers may not support all features of segmentation images that `highdicom` is able to encode.